dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

   **Default**: Yes

 - **Behavior monitoring**
-  Allows or disallows Windows Defender Behavior Monitoring functionality.Embedded in Windows 10, these sensors collect and process behavioral signals from the operating system and sends this sensor data to your private, isolated, cloud instance of Windows Defender ATP.
+  Allows or disallows Windows Defender Behavior Monitoring functionality.Embedded in Windows 10, these sensors collect and process behavioral signals from the operating system and sends this sensor data to your private, isolated, cloud instance of Microsoft Defender ATP.

   **Default**: Yes